 While stucco cracking, flaking and spalling can be caused by poor installation of the stucco itself (thin stucco, poor lath wire attachment, etc.), these types of observable damages are often the result of movement of the building itself.
 Movement can be associated with flexibility in the structure due to framing deficiencies (missing shear walls, improper nail spacing, missing or improperly installed anchor bolts and hold-downs, etc.) or excessive soil movement under the property.

-Homeowners should not assume that stucco cracking is “normal” or just “typical settlement.”
+Homeowners and community managers should not assume that stucco cracking is “normal” or just “typical settlement.”
 Stucco cracking can be an indication of more serious problems.
-Homeowners should pay close attention to stucco issues and should contact a qualified law firm for further assistance.
+Expanding stucco cracks should be closely monitored and homeowners and community managers should contact a qualified law firm for further assistance.

 DISCLAIMER: The photos above are for illustration and reference purposes only.
 Your property may or may not have the issues represented above, and no legal representations, guarantees or warranties are made with respect to the ability to recover for the same or similar issues.
 The existence of a defect or construction problem, including those illustrated above, does not necessarily mean that there is a legal basis for recovery.
 There are several statutes of limitations, applicable laws, building codes and possible legal defenses which will impact a homeowner’s or homeowner associations’ ability to assert a claim and recover damages or other legal relief.
 Questions about the foregoing should be directed to one of our attorneys.